-The AGM will be held on 17 June 2022.
-Notice of the AGM will be published and issued to Shareholders in compliance with the M&A and the Listing Rules.
+The forthcoming AGM will be held on Friday, 16 June 2023.
+A notice convening the AGM will be published on the websites of the Company and the Stock Exchange and despatched to Shareholders in accordance with the requirements of the M&A and the Listing Rules in due course.